Ivy9743225P/ivy9743225p.github.io/_posts/2024-08-01-applied-data-science-project.md

 **Words existing in "Review" column (before preprocessing)**

-Several prominent words that stand out: "account", "bank", "banking", "service", "good", "mobile", "net", "minimum", "balance", and "charge".
+-Several prominent words that stand out: "account", "bank", "banking", "service", "good", "mobile", "net", "minimum", "balance", and "charge".
 Some of these words can be excluded as those words may not be very meaningful for sentiment analysis -> e.g. bank, banking
-Based on this word cloud, it can be inferred that the reviews are predominantly positive and focus on core banking services like accounts, general service quality, and specific features like mobile apps.
+-Based on this word cloud, it can be inferred that the reviews are predominantly positive and focus on core banking services like accounts, general service quality, and specific features like mobile apps.
 ![image](https://github.com/user-attachments/assets/6132c6ca-2cb0-41f1-b9fb-370fb2251b49)

 **Create list of bank review document**
-Map the rating titles into sentiments groupings of "positive", "neutral" and "negative" for more simplified analysis.
+-Map the rating titles into sentiments groupings of "positive", "neutral" and "negative" for more simplified analysis.
 The rationale behind mapping sentiments in the sentiment mapping dictionary is to simplify the process of categorizing and analyzing textual data, specifically reviews, into predefined sentiment categories (e.g., "Positive," "Neutral," "Negative").

-Below is the sentiment mapping designed to cover clear and well-known expressions of sentiment:
+-Below is the sentiment mapping designed to cover clear and well-known expressions of sentiment:
-Positive: "Great!", "Blown Away!", "Excellent!", "Pretty good"
+  -Positive: "Great!", "Blown Away!", "Excellent!", "Pretty good"
-Neutral: "Satisfactory", "Just OK", "Expected more“
+  -Neutral: "Satisfactory", "Just OK", "Expected more“
-Negative: "Unacceptable", "Bad", "Really Bad"
+  -Negative: "Unacceptable", "Bad", "Really Bad"
 ![image](https://github.com/user-attachments/assets/d9c402a3-0d14-4eb5-b533-182c4eb121b9)

 **Sentiment Distribution**
-The dataset is imbalanced, with majority of rows labeled as Positive, followed by Neutral and Negative sentiment which shows most of the customers have positive experiences.
+-The dataset is imbalanced, with majority of rows labeled as Positive, followed by Neutral and Negative sentiment which shows most of the customers have positive experiences.
-For Machine Learning model, to avoid biasness from the imbalanced data, some techniques can be used to overcome imbalance dataset.
+-For Machine Learning model, to avoid biasness from the imbalanced data, some techniques can be used to overcome imbalance dataset.
 One of them would be Resampling techniques - Oversampling (increase Negative / Neutral samples) or  Undersampling  (reduce Positive samples).
 ![image](https://github.com/user-attachments/assets/e28975da-5586-43f2-bbd0-434bf263fc2b)